 Whether you are joining the Columbia community as a first-year or a new student from another higher education institution, it is very important to take the time to understand our shared academic community values of integrity and honor.

-If you have any questions, please reach out to Dr. Victoria Malaney-Brown, Director of Academic Integrity at firstname.lastname@example.org.
+If you have any questions, please reach out to the Academic Integrity office at firstname.lastname@example.org.

 Wear the Crown with Honor